Kymorphia/gidgen/README.md

 * **All** All of the above flags, which creates a full report.
 * **AllEnabled** All four of the item type flags and the Enabled flag, which outputs the names of all enabled items which are output in the binding.
-* **AllDisabled** All four of the item type flags and the Disabled flag, which outputs the names of al of the explicitly disabled items.
+* **AllDisabled** All four of the item type flags and the Disabled flag, which outputs the names of all of the explicitly disabled items.
+* **AllIgnored** All four of the item type flags and the Ignored flag, which outputs the names of all of the ignored items.
 * **AllUnsupported** All four of the item type flags and the Unsupported flag, which outputs the names of all of the unsupported API items which are not covered.
   These count against the total coverage scores.

 #### Summary